-While OER efforts seem to be going the way of floppy disks, educational films and filmstrips, there will always be a need to know what is the content of a subject and where to find it.
+While OER efforts seem to be going the way of floppy disks, educational films and filmstrips (in the United States), there will always be a need to know what is the content of a subject and where to find it.

 Hopefully some type of quick and easy to use information system will be there helping.

-at the University at Buffalo--SUNY and Ohio State in Columbus, Ohio yielded the 1,000 terms used in k-12math.info.
-The 1,000 terms have not
+at the University at Buffalo--SUNY and Ohio State in Columbus, Ohio yielded the 1 000 terms used in k-12math.info.
+The list of terms have not

-been changed in the last 4 decades.
-Which terms are used vary based on the needs of the learning community that
+been changed in over the last 45 years.
+Which terms are used varies based on the needs of the learning community that

 created the mathematics materials.